 Boston, the capital city Massachusetts, is at the very heart of New England.
-While this city of academia has much to explore for couples and families of all ages, there are many destinations across the state that are well worth a day trip from Boston.
+While this city of academia has much to explore for couples and families of all ages, there are many destinations across the state that are well worth a day trip from Boston, a city that has a wide range of hotels for any budget.
 We have selected some of the most beautiful and most charming towns across Massachusetts, or also known as The Bay State.
 These towns are teeming with hundreds of years of history, gorgeous beaches, delicious local food, and plenty of noteworthy sites and attractions.

 Located in Boston, Beacon Hill is one of the most beautiful neighborhoods in Massachusetts.
 It is hard to beat the charm of Beacon Hill.
 This neighborhood is home to historic brownstone buildings, beautiful flower gardens, and narrow cobblestone streets.